bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

   ...
 </testsuites>
 ```

+## Example scripts for exporting to Test Reports

 Here's an example script for a single test run, the results of which should be exported to Test Reports.
 In this example, we create a sub-directory for a specific test run, add the JUnit XML file and the `test-info.json` file.